imrefazekas/connect-rest/README.md

 ## Changelog

+- 0.0.13 : Validator function can be also passed
 - 0.0.12 : Domain (introduced in Node 0.8.0) support added
 - 0.0.11 : First request parameter now has a callback for async rest calls
 - 0.0.10 : Prototyping added